hamiora-keelan/hamiora-keelan/README.md

 My name is Hami, fresh out of Aotearoa's cooking pot for aspiring Devs, "Dev Academy".

-I have a desire to build things that add value to the world, which can be seen in my works found on my profile, such as:
+I have a desire to build things that add value to the world, which can be seen by the work found on my profile, such as:

 **Coordinary**